Table of Contents

 Peptide leukotrienes are involved in the development of bronchial asthma, due to their strong bronchoconstriction effect.
 Especially LTC4 and LTD4 develop an approximately 1,000 times more potent effect than histamine!

-Clinical note: The above mentioned context clearly shows why antihistamines can only very weakly counteract manifested bronchial asthma—most importantly, the bronchoconstriction is primarily caused by leukotrienes.
+Clinical note: The above mentioned context clearly shows why antihistamines can only very weakly counteract manifested bronchial asthma—most importantly, bronchoconstriction is primarily caused by leukotrienes.
 The most important drugs are still synthetic glucocorticoids, which inhibit phospholipase A2 and thus—relatively unspecific—the formation of arachidonic acid derivatives, including leukotrienes.

 Breakdown of Leukotrienes